 2. How Much Access Do You Have To IT Support?

 Like many healthcare IT departments, yours is probably flooded with requests and work orders.
-That’s mean you’ll probably have to jockey for access with other mission-critical priorities.
+That’s means you’ll probably have to jockey for access with other mission-critical priorities.

 Cloud providers deliver software with no internal IT support required, freeing you from the need to access your IT people.
 So the Cloud offers an alternative if IT resources are at a premium.